chengdongqiang/OrViT/README.md

 ### **Prerequisites**
 The following software dependencies must be installed and made available in the path: curl, wget, hmmer, parallel, mafft, usearch, muscle, hhalign (with -all option), phylip (neighbor), modeltest-ng, iqtree2, taxonkit.
 The Java software jaligner is included in the src directory.

+The GNU Make Standard Library (gmsl) was included in RiViT/src.
+The gmsl by John Graham-Cumming was downloaded from http://gmsl.sourceforge.net

+The JAligner (Open source Java implementation of Smith-Waterman) was also included in RiViT/src.
+The JAligner by Ahmed Moustafa was downloaded from http://jaligner.sourceforge.net

 Makefile with the default option CPU=50.
 Users can change this parameter as their owns.

 We recommend the use of a terminal multiplexer such as ‘screen’ to ensure the completion of the long-running task.